 Outlook for Home Health Aide salary in Indiana

-Indeed there is a strong country-wide need for HHAs and in Indiana with bls.gov predicting a 41% increase in new jobs nationwide and 40% in Indiana through 2026.
+Indeed there is a strong country-wide need for HHAs and in Indiana with bls.gov predicting a 40% increase in Indiana through 2026.
 The following is a more in depth description of Home Health Aide pay in Indiana by area and county in Indiana.
+Indianapolis, Fort Wayne, Evansville, South Bend, Carmel, Fishers, Bloomington, Hammond, Gary, Lafayette, Muncie and Noblesville are going to see most of the new job openings for home health aides in Indiana.

 |Columbus, IN MSA||Hourly||$9.11||$13.46||$15.25|